Table of Contents

 For more information on any of these HIV drugs, see The Well Project's HIV Drug Chart.

 Health care providers often combine drugs from different classes in order to attack HIV at more than one step in its lifecycle.
 This is because HIV can make changes, called mutations, when it reproduces.
-Certain mutations keep certain HIV drugs from working.
-When this happens, we say that HIV has become resistant to a particular HIV drug.
+Some mutations stop HIV drugs from working.
+When this happens, we say that HIV has become resistant to that HIV drug.

 What does this mean for you?
 It means that combination therapy with drugs that block HIV at different steps of its lifecycle can prevent most of the production of new HIV.
-Most importantly, it means slower disease progression and longer life for people living with HIV (HIV+ people).
+Most importantly, it means slower disease progression and longer life for people living with HIV.